karlsbjorn/gobcog/README.md

 ## Hero/Heroclass

 Classes can be chosen at level 10 by using `[p]heroclass`.
-Available classes are Tinkerer, Berserker, Wizard, Cleric, Ranger and Bard.
+Available classes are Tinkerer, Berserker, Wizard, Cleric, Ranger, Bard and Druid.
 A prestige class called Psychic is available at Rebirth level 20 (more on the rebirthing system below).

 Main Stats: Attack (ATT/ATK), Charisma/Diplomacy (CHA/DIPL), Intelligence (INT)
 Minor Stats: Dexterity (DEX), Luck (LUCK/LUK)